KazukiYunoue/claude-code-ia-writer-annotations/README.md

 When Claude edits a file that already contains annotations (indicating human or previous AI contributions), the plugin conservatively skips auto-annotation to avoid incorrectly attributing human-written content to Claude.

-**Workaround**: Use the `/annotate` command to manually add annotations after edits to existing annotated files.

 **Future Enhancement**: A future version may implement proper diff tracking to accurately annotate only the changed portions of files with existing annotations.

 ## Technical Details